teavver/mail/README.md

 [general]
 run_mode = "all" # all | history | polling (default = all)
 # when 'all', history scripts are executed first, then polling
+# single mode run_mode will ignore any scripts not matching run_mode from config
 fetch_limit = 100 # how many msgs to fetch in history mode (default = 50)
 polling_interval = 5 # check for new msgs every N seconds (default = 5)
 polling_timeout = 240 # quit after N seconds, regardless of matches.
 0 for no timeout (default = 0)